risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

 ### Set license key

-The license key is treated as a system parameter and can be set in two primary ways:
+To set your license key:

 1. Before launching a new cluster:

-    - Through the `system.license_key` in the TOML configuration file
+    - Add `system.license_key` to your TOML configuration file, or
-    - Using the `RW_LICENSE_KEY` environment variable
+    - Set `RW_LICENSE_KEY` environment variable

-2. After the cluster is initialized, through the SQL interface with the command:
+2. For an existing cluster, use this SQL command:

     ```sql
     ALTER SYSTEM SET license_key TO '...';